Last Updated on September 6, 2023 by Tim Wells

-Before starting, make sure your Chromecast and the device running VLC are on the same network.
+Before starting, ensure your Chromecast and the VLC device are on the same network.

 Casting From PCs and Macs with VLC

-VLC looks the same for both Windows and IOS devices, so the steps we’ll take will be the same.
+VLC looks the same for both Windows and IOS devices, so our steps will be the same.

 Here is the process: